 On August 6, 2021, the Company entered into a Loan and Security Agreement (the "Avenue Loan Agreement") with Avenue Venture Opportunities Fund, L.P. (the "Lender," or "Avenue") for a term loan in an aggregate principal amount of up to \$20.0 million (the "Avenue Loan").
 The Avenue Loan bears interest at an annual rate equal to the greater of (a) the sum of 7.70% plus the prime rate as reported in The Wall Street Journal and (b) 10.95%.
-The interest rate at June 30, 2022 was 11.7% and increased to 12.45% for July 2022 and 13.2% effective August 2022.
+The interest rate at September 30, 2022 was 13.2% and increased to 13.95% for October 2022.
 The Avenue Loan is secured by all of the Company's assets globally, including intellectual property.
 The Avenue Loan matures on August 1, 2024.
-Additional information regarding the Avenue Loan can be found in Note 8 to the Company's unaudited interim consolidated financial statements contained in this Quarterly Report on Form 10-O.
+Additional information regarding the Avenue Loan can be found in Note 8 to the Company's unaudited interim consolidated financial statements contained in this Quarterly Report on Form 10-Q.

-On July 20, 2022, Delcath closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase Common Stock (the "Pre-Funded Warrants") to certain investors.
-Each share of Common Stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
+On July 20, 2022, the Company closed a private placement for the issuance and sale of 690,954 shares of common stock (the "Common Stock") and 566,751 pre-funded warrants to purchase common stock (the "Pre-Funded Warrants") to certain investors.
+Each share of common stock was sold at a price per share of \$3.98 and the Pre-Funded Warrants were sold at a price of \$3.97 per Pre-Funded Warrant.
 The Pre-Funded Warrants have an exercise price of \$0.01 per share of Common Stock and are immediately exercisable.
-Delcath received gross proceeds from the Private Placement of approximately \$5.0 million before deducting offering expenses payable by Delcath.
-Delcath intends to use the net proceeds from the Private Placement for working capital purposes and other general corporate purposes.
+The Company received gross proceeds from the private placement of approximately \$5.0 million before deducting offering expenses.
+The Company intends to use the net proceeds from the private placement for working capital purposes and other general corporate purposes.